Update your team to be more extreme

 Schedule some time every X weeks for practicing together.

-At the end of each sprint, we celebrate and work on katas in pairs/groups for 1.5 hours.
-That space is also an opportunity to create an internal tech-talk presentation to share exciting knowledge with the team non-directly-related to our regular daily business.
+At the end of each iteration, or even 2 or 4 weeks, we celebrate and work on katas in pairs/mob for 2 hours.
+That space is also an opportunity to create an internal tech-talk presentation to share exciting knowledge with the team non-directly-related to our “regular daily business”.

 The goal is to get out of our comfort zone, improving our recognition for change in general while learning other subjects regularly.